Lee Boardman

 Lee Boardman (born 2 July 1972) is an English actor and narrator.
-He has appeared in the films Jack the Giant Slayer and Love's Kitchen, and the television series Rome.
+He has appeared in the films Love's Kitchen (2011) and Jack the Giant Slayer (2013), and the television series Rome (2005–2007).

 Career

 Boardman played Murray Priestman in Drop Dead Gorgeous as well as the drug dealer Jez Quigley in Coronation Street.
 He appears as Timon the Jew in the television series Rome.
 He also made an appearance in the fifth episode of the 2011 BBC crime-drama series Death in Paradise.
 In 2013 he starred in the ITV1 comedy drama series Great Night Out as Hodge.
 In 2014 he played the recurring character of Amerigo Vespucci in Da Vinci's Demons.

 In 2006, Lee starred in the film Fated.

 He was also the narrator of popular Sky 1 police documentary Road Wars and its spin off Street Wars.

 His BBC series Drop Dead Gorgeous won Best Comedy Drama at the British Comedy Awards 2008.